AleFreitas/MyWallet-front/README.md

 ## MyWallet
 Front-end application that implements a virtual wallet.
 Feel free to test or use it.

-If you are interested on this Web App API follow this link: [My API Link](https://github.com/AleFreitas/projeto14-mywallet-back)
+I also made the API for this Web App, if you are interested follow this link: [My API Link](https://github.com/AleFreitas/projeto14-mywallet-back)

 ## Install
 To use this project on your machine, follow these steps: